danigugu/CIMURA/README.md

 For this reason, a csv-file containing cluster labels for each protein in needed.

 ### Option 1: Provide your own clustering file:
+Input:
-Input:  -h5 of pLM embeddings
+- h5 of pLM embeddings
-        -csv of cluster labels
+- csv of cluster labels

 CSV-Format: